AdamRayann/WekanTesting/README.md

 ## **Key Features**
 - Automated tests for UI and API functionalities.
-- Detailed execution reports using Allure.
 - Responsive design validation across different devices.
 - Smoke tests for quick validation of critical functionality.

-For more information or contributions, feel free to create an issue in the repository or contact the project maintainer.
+For more information or contributions, feel free to create an issue in the repository.